sous-chefs/kafka/README.md

 * does not depend on runit cookbook.
 * does not depend on zookeeper cookbook, thus it will not search for nodes with a specific role or such, that is left up to you to decide.
-* only tested on CentOS and Debian Vagrant boxes.
+* only tested on CentOS, Debian and Ubuntu Vagrant boxes.
 * intended to be used by wrapper cookbooks.

 ## Status